dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view_options.rst

    .. warning::

-      FIXME - warning body below

       A large clipping range will allow you to see both near and far objects, but reduces the depth precision.

    To avoid this: